 Mr. Fleishman is the author of The Foundation: A Great American Secret—How Private Wealth is Changing the World (New York: PublicAffairs Books, 2007).
 A new book, which he co-authored with Tom Tierney, chairman of The Bridgespan Group, entitled Give Smart: Philanthropy that Gets Results was released in March 2011 Mr. Fleishman is a graduate of the University of North Carolina (A.B., 1955, J.D., 1959) and Yale University (LL.M., 1960).

-Previously, Gould was a Vice President at IBM Global Business Services and Chief Financial Officer of the U.S. Department of Commerce.
+Gould was a Vice President at IBM Global Business Services where he led the company’s Global Leadership Initiative for the U.S. public sector.